ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

    > tail CaseStatus

-Repeat the command until you see the message "Run SUCCESSFUL."
+Repeat the command until you see the message "case.run success"